128keaton/tibbo-barcode/README.md

 Specify CUPS printer name with `PRINTER`
-Default port is 8118 and can be overridden with `APP_PORT` Default scan interval is 10000ms and can be overridden with `INTERVAL`
+Default port is 8118 and can be overridden with `APP_PORT` Default scan interval is 10000ms and can be overridden with `INTERVAL` Default scan timeout is 5000ms and can be overridden with `SCAN_TIMEOUT`

 ### suggested usage